-She is an advisor to several women’s and media groups, and organizations dealing with midlife transitions and on the Board of Encore.org – second acts for the greater good – a think tank on boomers, work and social purpose.
+She is an advisor to several organizations dealing with midlife transitions, including The Transition Network, and on the Board of Encore.org – “second acts for the greater good” – a think tank on boomers, work and social purpose.
 Currently she is working on a book project for the Cerebral Palsy Foundation that will tell the unreported and often unnecessarily harrowing stories of women with disabilities in the medical system and develop guidelines for more compassionate and successful treatments.

-Her new ebook Can Men Have It All?
-What the ‘Daddy Track’ Means for Women (Shebooks.net/April, 2014) examines the changing role of fatherhood and the state of the work-life balane for modern couples, a subject she introduced in her pioneering book: Father Courage: What Happens When Men Put Family First (Harcourt/2000).
+Her new eBook Can Men Have It All?
+What the ‘Daddy Track’ Means for Women (Shebooks.net/April, 2014) examines the changing role of fatherhood and the state of the work-life balance for modern couples, a subject she introduced in her pioneering book: Father Courage: What Happens When Men Put Family First (Harcourt/2000).
 Levine’s essay on the politics of family life – “Parenting: A New Social Contract” – is included in SISTERHOOD IS FOREVER, edited by Robin Morgan (Atria Books, 2003).

-YOU GOTTA HAVE GIRLFRIENDS – A Post-Fifty Posse Is Good for Your Health was Suzanne Levine’s first Ebook (Open Road Integrated Media, April 2013) and the fourth chapter of her on-going conversation with Women In Second Adulthood, the stage she celebrated beginning with her popular book INVENTING THE REST OF OUR LIVES (Viking/2005).
+YOU GOTTA HAVE GIRLFRIENDS – A Post-Fifty Posse Is Good for Your Health was Suzanne Levine’s first eBook (Open Road Integrated Media, April 2013) and the fourth in her on-going conversation with women over fifty that began with her popular book INVENTING THE REST OF OUR LIVES (Viking/2005).

-From its founding in 1972 to 1988, Levine edited Ms. magazine the feminist publication which popularized the designation of Ms. for women, pioneered a new kind of personal reporting and political activism in its pages – now core elements of women’s engagement, empowerment and activism on the Web.
+From its founding in 1972 to 1988, Levine edited Ms. magazine the feminist publication which became a voice for the Women’s Movement, pioneered a new kind of personal reporting and political activism in its pages.

 While at Ms., Levine developed and produced the Peabody-Award winning HBO special “She’s Nobody’s Baby: A History of American Women in the 20th Century.”
 A book based on the special was written by Susan Dworkin and edited by Levine (A Fireside Book, Simon & Schuster, 1983).
 She also conceived and co-edited with Harriet Lyons, A Decade of Women: A Ms. History of the Seventies in Words and Pictures (Putnam, l980).

 She was the guest Editor-in-Chief of the 30th Anniversary issue of Ms. magazine in 2002.
-Levine was honored by the magazine as a “Ms. Woman of the Year” in 2004.
-The papers from her years at Ms. are now in the Sophia Smith Collection of Women’s Archives at Smith College along with other collections from those years, including Gloria Steinem’s papers.
+In 2004 Levine was honored by the magazine as a “Ms. Woman of the Year.”
+Her papers are now in the Sophia Smith Collection of Women’s Archives at Smith College.

 She was the editor of the Columbia Journalism Review, the prestigious monitor of media matters, from 1989 to 1997.
 Her essay “A News Consumer’s Bill of Right’s” is included in CONSUMING DESIRES (Island Press, 1999) edited by Roger Rosenblatt.